 yeedi cube: The Accessible Flagship for Hands-Free Clean, Made for Everyone

-The yeedi cube represents a breakthrough at its price point given its advanced specifications and innovations
+The yeedi cube represents a breakthrough given its advanced specifications and innovations

-BERLIN, Aug.
+LOS ANGELES, Aug.
 30, 2023 /PRNewswire/ -- yeedi, a global cleaning robot brand dedicated to enabling more people to experience the benefits of automated floor cleaning, today continues its path of democratizing technology.
 Following the successful launch of the yeedi vac station, which popularized the self-emptying feature, yeedi unveiled the yeedi cube, its first fully-automated robot that can vacuum, mop, self-empty, self-wash, and self-dry.
-The yeedi cube delivers a truly hands-free cleaning experience at an incredibly affordable price.
+The yeedi cube delivers a truly hands-free cleaning experience.

 "We are excited to announce the yeedi cube, which represents a breakthrough for yeedi and the entire industry," said Gary Li, General Manager of yeedi.
 "Consumers are focusing on whether the robot can adequately address their cleaning needs and reduce their involvement in the cleaning process.
 And we have been thinking about how we can take the cleaning experience to the next level with tiny but creative add-on features.
 And, of course, with an even more accessible price, more and more users will be able to enjoy the fruits of this technology in a simple and easy way.
 The yeedi cube is designed to deliver a hands-free cleaning experience that is also easy to use."